rettichschnidi/clang-misracpp2008/README.md

 The next time you build LLVM/Clang, clang-misracpp2008 gets picked up and built.

-Please note that currently only the CMake build system is supported.
+Please note that only the CMake build system is supported.

 Running tests
 =============